NUBIC/nitro-competitions/README.md

 The categories can be customized on a per-competition basis.
 A 1-9 score, and descriptive text can be entered for each criterion.

-## Installing NITRO Competitions
+## Installing NITROCompetitions

-Since **NITRO Competitions** is a standard Rails app, installing it is just like installing any other Rails app.
+Since **NITRO**Competitions is a standard Rails app, installing it is just like installing any other Rails app.
 The current version of the code is tested against Ruby 1.9.x and 2.x.x

 See the INSTALL_GUIDE.md for specific configuration options.

 ## Running the test suite

-**NITRO Competitions** has a number of rspec tests.
+**NITRO**Competitions has a number of rspec tests.
 To run these specs run the following command in the project folder:

     $ bundle exec rspec spec/